My Indirect Road to Feminism

-In the days that followed, social media and talkback were awash with people proclaiming their right not label themselves as feminists and those who felt the act of rejecting the term was a slap in the face of the suffragette movement.
-The tone of the debate troubled me somewhat and led me to reflect on my own rather indirect path towards claiming the label of Feminist.
+In recent times there has been much made of the reluctance of some female leaders to want to lay claim to the tile of Feminist.
+Social media and talkback fire up with people proclaiming their right not label themselves as feminists and those who felt the act of rejecting the term was a slap in the face of the suffragette movement.
+The tone of the debate troubles me somewhat and has led me to reflect on my own rather indirect path towards claiming the label of Feminist.

 Growing Up – ‘the battle had been won, feminism – it’s a bit daggy’